Martyn Bragg - Shillingford Organics

 Meet Martyn Bragg - Shillingford Organics

 Martyn Bragg started 20 years ago with a small farm in Devon.
-Since then, Shillingford Organics has become BOOM Award winner for the quality of their veg box.
+Since then, Shillingford Organics has become a BOOM Award winner for the amazing quality of their veg boxes.

 Tell us about you – who are you, what’s your mission and how did you get started?